openconfig/featureprofiles/feature/security/gnsi/credentialz/tests/README.md

 ## Request Examples
 These gNSI credentialz requests are examples that can be used with cases below.
 =======
-These example gNSI credentialz requests are examples that can be used with cases below.

 ### Configure a testuser and password